 The age profile and mix of sexes within the population of policyholders is spread with the expectation that the entity's risk concentration in relation to any particular age group is minimal.

 Capital management

-Capital management is also a key aspect of the entity's risk management strategy.
 Capital requirements are measured using regulatory reporting requirements to which the entity is subject.